imperionite/insighted/README.md

 -   **Correlation Analysis:** Measuring associations between numeric variables like age and adaptivity level.

 ### Logistic Regression
-- A binary variable, `high_adaptivity`, will be created where "High" adaptivity is 1 and "Moderate" or "Low" adaptivity is 0.
+- A binary variable, `high_adaptivity`, will be created where "High" and "Moderate" adaptivity are 1 and "Low" adaptivity is 0.
 This variable represents "online learning success" as defined in this study.

 - The `glm()` function in R will be used with the `binomial` family to model the probability of high adaptivity based on the engineered variables: digital literacy, socio-economic status, and access score.